The memories from last Christmas season

 We had previously heard them on the radio with Chantey V, a Canadian

-boat we were traveling with, but which was several miles ahead of us
+boat we were traveling with, but which was several miles ahead of us, so not visible.
+I hailed 911 as they approached to identify

 over about half an hour.
-They trailed behind us during this time and
+They trailed behind us during this time, and

 then we saw them veer off to the right and guessed they were putting

 a launch in the water out of sight from us.
-Sure enough they next
+Sure enough, they next

-announced we were to be boarded and immediately their launch came
+announced we were to be boarded, and immediately their launch came

 around the stern of 911.
-The launch had eight persons aboard of
+The launch had eight persons aboard, of

-which four came aboard for a safety inspection and a search.
+whom four came aboard for a safety inspection and a search.
 They

 not mind boardings (this is our second) and appreciate all the Coast